Perception Gaps: The Expensive Truth About High-Trust Teams

 - The Solution: Socratic inquiry creates safe conditions for teams to discover their misalignments through visual exercises and systematic questioning

-The team spent months planning the technical integration with the cloud service provider (CSP) to address critical “business” risks.
-The implementation manager assured you and the other business leaders that the project was on track at every step.
-You even had weekly meetings to discuss the overall progress, risks, and opportunities.
+The project team spent months planning the technical integration with the cloud service provider (CSP) to address “critical business” risks.
+You had weekly meetings to discuss the overall progress, risks, and opportunities.
+At every step, the implementation manager assured you that the project was on track.

 Then it happens…

-You were having a casual conversation with a senior engineer in the cafeteria.
-He tells you all about the features he’s working on, and what he describes is far from what the leadership imagined.
-You start to feel lightheaded and weak in the stomach.
+A casual conversation in the cafeteria with a senior engineer turns into an Information tornado of confusion.
+He tells you all about the features and issues he’s slogging through.
+What he describes is far from what the leadership team imagined.

 The $180 Billion Problem Almost No One Recognizes

-The numbers are staggering.
-While the global AI market is projected to reach $243 billion by 2025 (Statista, 2025), between 53% and 74% of implementations fail to deliver the expected value (Ryseff et al., 2024).
-These estimates represent up to $180 billion in potential annual waste on AI initiatives that fail to achieve their objectives.
+The global AI market is projected to reach $243 billion by 2025 (Statista, 2025).
+Recent reports from Rand estimate that between 53% and 74% of implementations fail to deliver the expected value (Ryseff et al., 2024).
+With 74% of implementations potentially failing, this represents up to $180 billion in wasted AI investments annually.

-What’s particularly troubling is that nearly half of technology leaders (49%) believe AI is “fully integrated” into their core business strategy (PricewaterhouseCoopers, n.d.-a), yet only 58% of organizations have completed even a preliminary risk assessment (PricewaterhouseCoopers, n.d.-b).
+Even more disturbing is that nearly half of technology leaders (49%) acknowledge that AI is “fully integrated” into their core business strategy (PricewaterhouseCoopers, n.d.-a), yet haven’t even completed a preliminary implementation risk assessment (PricewaterhouseCoopers, n.d.-b).

 When I asked the compliance officer for the compliance matrix, I received a don’t look over here type of reply. “*What’s a compliance matrix?
 I’ve only been here for two months.
 Somebody else is supposed to provide that…”

-When I asked the product manager for the user journey map, system block diagrams, and product user stories, I was told the team was too busy to create those.
+When I asked the product manager for the user journey map, system diagrams, and product user stories, I was told the team was too busy building to create those.”*This isn’t like Aerospace, Roy.
+We’re a crypto startup.
+We do things agile.”
+In the team’s mind, agile meant no documentation.
+This was troubling, given that the entire strategy relied upon obtaining a license that required extensive documentation.

-Oh boy!
-This wasn’t looking good.
-How was I supposed to design the budget, financial processes, and systems controls around an architecture that not only didn’t exist, but hadn’t even been planned out?
+How was I supposed to design the budget, financial processes, and controls around an architecture that not only didn’t exist, but hadn’t been planned?

 The Vulnerability of Shared Misunderstanding